 This stage is about teams with shared values and a common purpose.
 Having experienced personal success in Stage 3, people are now ready for genuine partnership.
 People are proud of their tribe, believe “we’re great”, and the leader is pulled along by the tribe.
 The language is focused on “we”.
 Decisions are guided by values, information flows freely and partnerships are formed to address desired outcomes.

-In the book / our full 17-page summary, we explain each of these 3 components above (and their relevant action steps) in detail.
-With all these components in place, the tribes usually experience a defining moment when they make the leap from Stage 4 to Stage 5: when things miraculously come together and self-imposed barriers are transcended.
+Our full Tribal Leadership summary, we explain the 3 components you must stabilize before the tribe can make the leap from Stage 4 to Stage 5–That’s when things miraculously come together and self-imposed barriers are transcended.

 Stage 5: “Life is Great”